malinky/sublime-phpunit/readme.md

 # Sublime PHPUnit

-Convenient Sublime Text commands for running your PHPUnit tests.
+Convenient Sublime Text commands for running your PHPUnit and Laravel Dusk tests.
 Scans up the directory tree to find the closest phpunit.xml file and runs phpunit from there.
 If it can't find one, it just runs phpunit from `/`.

 ## Installation